drehnstrom/terraform-provider-pets/README.md

 }
 ```

 The following function deletes the resource.
-As before, if everything works, return no error.
+As before, if everything works, then don't return an error.

 ```
 func resourceDogDelete(d *schema.ResourceData, m interface{}) error {